 Cerebrospinal fluid (CSF)

-- Needle biopsy or aspiration — A needle is inserted into the site and cells or fluid are withdrawn using a syringe.
+- Needle biopsy (fine needle aspiration) — A needle is inserted into the site and cells and/or fluid are withdrawn using a syringe.
 A slight pinch may be felt at the site of needle insertion.
-Usually no recovery time is required, and slight discomfort may be experienced afterwards.
+Usually no recovery time is required and slight discomfort may be experienced afterwards.

-— A sample of cerebrospinal fluid is obtained by lumbar puncture, sometimes called a spinal tap.
-This is a specialised but relatively routine procedure.
-It is usually performed while the person is lying on his or her side in a curled up fetal position but may sometimes be performed in a sitting position.
-The back is cleaned with an antiseptic and a local anaesthetic is injected under the skin.
+— A sample of cerebrospinal fluid is obtained by lumbar puncture, often called a spinal tap.
+It is a special but relatively routine procedure.
+IIf you need to have this it can be performed while you are lying on your side in a curled up fetal position or sometimes, in a sitting position.
+Your back will be cleaned with an antiseptic and a local anaesthetic is injected under the skin.
 A special needle is inserted through the skin, between two vertebrae, and into the spinal canal.
-The doctor collects a small amount of CSF in multiple sterile vials.
-Then the needle is withdrawn and a sterile dressing and pressure are applied to the puncture site.
-The patient will then be asked to lie quietly in a flat position, without lifting their head, for one or more hours to avoid a potential post-test spinal headache.
+The health practitioner collects a small amount of CSF in multiple sterile vials; the needle is withdrawn and a sterile dressing and pressure are applied to the puncture site.
+You will then be asked to lie quietly in a flat position, without lifting your head, for one or more hours to avoid a potential post-test spinal headache.
 The lumbar puncture procedure usually takes less than half an hour.
-For most people, it is a moderately uncomfortable to somewhat painful procedure.
+Discomfort levels can vary greatly.
 The most common sensation is a feeling of pressure when the needle is introduced.
-Let your doctor know if you experience a headache or any abnormal sensations, such as pain, numbness, or tingling in your legs, or pain at the puncture site.
+Let your healthcare practitioner know if you experience a headache or any abnormal sensations, such as pain, numbness, or tingling in your legs, or pain at the puncture site.

-Other body fluids such as synovial fluid, peritoneal fluid, pleural fluid and pericardial fluid are collected using procedures similar to that used for CSF in that they require aspiration of a sample of the fluid through a needle into a collection vessel, such as a syringe or specimen container.
-They often require some patient preparation, use of a local anaesthetic, and a resting period following sample collection.
+Other body fluids such as synovial fluid, peritoneal fluid, pleural fluid, pericardial fluid and cyst fluid are collected using procedures similar to that used for CSF in that they require aspiration of a sample of the fluid through a needle into a collection vessel.
+These are generally more complex type of collections and often require some patient preparation, use of a local anaesthetic, and a resting period following sample collection.
 For details, see the descriptions for arthrocentesis, paracentesis, thoracentesis, and pericardiocentesis.

 — The bone marrow aspiration and/or biopsy